 Many of the areas covered here are complex and you may also require specialist advice from, for example, a Citizens Advice Bureau - where to get advice.

-Although there is no specific legal definition of living together, it generally means living together as a couple without being in a civil partnership.
+Although there is no specific legal definition of living together, it generally means living together as a couple without being in a civil partnership or married.
 Living together with someone is sometimes called cohabitation.
 In different areas of the law it means different things and gives different rights.

 If you wish to formalise aspects of your status with a partner you can draw up a cohabitation contract or living together agreement which outlines the rights and obligations you have towards each other.

 A cohabitation contract may be difficult to enforce legally, particularly while you are still together.
 However a contract may be useful to remind you of your original intentions, or if you split up.

 A civil partnership is a legally recognised relationship between two people of the same sex.
 A civil partnership only exists once it is registered.
-Once registered it confers many of the same rights and responsibilities as does a marriage.
+Once registered it confers the same rights and responsibilities as marriage.

 Evidence of a civil partnership